Skip to main content

 What’s Covered:

-Colleges and universities use a variety of factors when making admissions decisions and while different schools value different attributes, one element that’s influential almost everywhere is GPA.
-While seemingly every student would love to have a 4.0 on their application, the fact is that many students have less-than-perfect GPAs and a number of great schools are ready to welcome them to their campuses.
+Colleges and universities use a variety of factors when making admissions decisions, and while different schools value different attributes, one of the most influential elements is GPA.
+Seemingly, every student would love to have a 4.0 on their application, but the fact is that many students have less-than-perfect GPAs.
+The good news is that plenty of great schools gladly welcome students with GPAs below 4.0.

 Below is a list of a number of schools where the average unweighted GPA of enrolled students is 3.3.
 Not sure what your unweighted GPA is on a 4.0 scale?
 Use our GPA converter.